e-zk/site/posts/winsandbox.md

 # Windows Sandbox
 If you['re forced to] use Windows this might be useful for compartmentalisation.

-Windows Sandbox is a Windows 10 feature that enables the use of temporary Virtual Machines.
+Windows Sandbox is a Windows 10 Pro feature that enables the use of temporary Virtual Machines.
 These can be used as ephemeral sandboxes for applications.

 ## Enabling